 Working closely with your employees for a decision-making process requires a fair amount of creativity and patience.
 Though creative thinking is an innate skill, it can also be enhanced and improved with time and experience.
 Creativity is easily achievable when people can speak their minds freely and are respected equally.
 Democratic leaders encourage such behaviors by rewarding innovating thinking.

 While applying this leadership style to practice, democratic leaders must show no signs of biases or favoritism.
 Since employees have the liberty to speak their minds and contribute equally to the decision-making process, leaders must show fairness at all times.

 One of the key ways to be fairer is to set clear guidelines.
 If you and the team create a set of checklists and guidelines for the objectives you want to achieve, you limit the risk of being unfair.
 Communicate with your subordinates more and ensure you listen to feedback, even if you think it isn’t just.

-Now that we have come to the end of this blog post, we hope you now have a better understanding of Democratic Leadership, its advantages, and characteristics.
+Now that we have reached the end of this blog post, we hope you now better understand Democratic Leadership, its benefits, advantages, and characteristics.

 If you are someone who practices or would like to apply this leadership style in your organization, do let us know in the comments if this information was helpful and insightful.